4 Antiretroviral drugs

 3. How should lopinavir/ritonavir be taken?

-Twice a day with meals.
+Twice a day with or without meals.

 4. What are common minor side effects with lopinavir/ritonavir?

 Nausea and loose stools.
 These are less troublesome if the medication is taken with meals.
+Metoclopramide and loperamide can also help with these symptoms.

 5. Why is this patient developing wasting of the face?